hannuvisti/forge/README.md

 Forensic test image generator v2.0
 Copyright Hannu Visti 2013-2014, licenced under Gnu General Public Licence

+## Development information

+This commit merges "webhistory" branch into master.
+Webhistory is by no means a completed project but this version does not cause problems to the main application and developing them independently from this point forward serves no purpose.
+* Using this version requires linux containers (apt-get lxc)
+* Previous database schema is not compatible with this version.
+Better start from scratch.
+* Web history part creates images with Firefox 32 caches BUT is not yet able to manage cache timeline, counters etc.

 ## Version upgrade note

 ForGe 2.0 includes changes to database scheme.
 It is advisable to drop the current database and follow installation instructions in Doc/Installation.txt to create a new database schema and populate it with initial data.